wisechimp/white-dwarf-info/src/markdown-pages/whitedwarf102.md

 ---
+slug: "/issues/white-dwarf-magazine-102"
 issue: "102"
 date: "June 1988"
-summary: 'The cover gave a fair impression of what to expect inside with Dark Future being introduced to the unsuspecting masses.
-Although there was also a massive section on the Fimir, maybe a first draft of the cover looked like <a href="white-dwarf-102-what-if.php"> this...</a>'
+summary: "The cover gave a fair impression of what to expect inside with Dark Future being introduced to the unsuspecting masses.
+Although there was also a massive section on the Fimir, maybe a first draft of the cover looked like this..."
 coverSrc: "../images/white_dwarf_magazine_cover_102.jpg"
 ---